Menswear & Tailoring: How Slim Is Too Slim?

 February 18th, 2014

 On Articles of Style we often highlight how style should be personal.
 It’s an outward expression that, ideally, should reflect your personality; who you are, where you came from, what you aspire to be, etc.

-We also regularly discuss the importance of fit (sometimes in great detail).
+We also regularly discuss the importance of fit.
 Without question, fit and proportion are the most important elements of any article of clothing in your closet.
 Properly tailored clothing can instantly portray confidence, know-how, and success – even to onlookers who know absolutely nothing about “fashion”.